No. 13 Arkansas beats Cincy 73-67 in Hall of Fame Classic - WHIZ News

 THE TAKEAWAY

-Cincinnati had plenty of chances to pull away, including when it led 56-53 with less than seven minutes to go.
-But that’s when DeJulius missed a 3-pointer and Hayden Koval missed another on consecutive trips down floor, opening the door for the Razorbacks to eventually pull ahead.
+Cincinnati had plenty of chances, including when it led 56-53 with less than seven minutes to go.
+That’s when DeJulius and Hayden Koval missed consecutive 3-pointers, and the Razorbacks capitalized on the misfires to pull ahead.

 Arkansas struggled again from beyond the arc, going 3 of 17 in the championship game.
 The Razorbacks were 3 of 22 from 3-point range when they held off Kansas State in the semifinal round.